 Critique: is an oral or written discussion strategy used to analyze, describe, and interpret works of art.

 Communication: sharing of information, ideas, or news.

+Elements and principles of sculpture vocabulary:

+Material: the matter that something is or can be made up of

+Space/place: to the distances or areas around, between, and within a piece of art

+Texture: the way something feels to the touch, or looks to the eye

-Historical/Cultural/Artist Information/ Image Descriptions:
+Historical/Cultural/Artist Information/ Image Descriptions: (slide 3)

 Michio Ihara was born in Paris in 1928 and raised in Tokyo, Ihara began as a painter before moving to the U.S. on a Fulbright grant in 1960.
 Ihara began to develop three-dimensional work in metals, and continued his exploration of the medium throughout his career.
 He began with several large-scale installations in Tokyo.
 Ihara designed architectural sculptures around the world, and he has lived in Massachusetts since the 1970s.

-Images included in PowerPoint linked below
+Images included in PowerPoint

-Questioning Strategies:
+Questioning Strategies: (used during slideshow)

 Are these images art?